KovalskyF/KovalskyF.github.io/04-Storytelling/Outline.md

 One of the things Figma really taught me is to know the difference between what looks good... and what is good.

-- In Figma, you can't hide behind complexity.
-- It takes a few hours to learn - and then you have no choice but to deal with the content.
+It takes a few hours to learn, In Figma, you can’t hide behind fancy effects.
+It either works or it doesn’t.
-- You don't fake "value" with effects, layers or complex tools.
-- Either it works or it doesn't.

 ---

 ### Iterations, iterations...
 In Figma, deleting your project is no big deal.
+Delete the whole file and start again.
+Explore.
+Experiment.
+Play.
 In Unreal, Cinema4D or Illustrator?
 That’s a mini existential crisis.

 **To say:**

 I often find that when I use software that has a much longer learning curve (like Unreal Engine, Cinema4D, or Adobe software), I stop focusing on whether the work is actually good.

 And also you don't want to redo those things because you're kind of proud that you've at least done that.

 That's not gonna happen in Figma.
 You can delete the whole project and it doesn't matter.

 Because it's not a problem to finish a new and better version, because it's easy to do and also pretty quick.

 ---